ctford/7languages7weeks/README.md

 License
 -------

---express your content modifications license below--

-All code changes and content from blog posts found on the [blog site](http://mbbx6spp.github.com/7languages7weeks) are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-nc-sa/3.0/legalcode).
+All code changes and content here and from blog posts found on the [blog site](http://mbbx6spp.github.com/7languages7weeks) are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-nc-sa/3.0/legalcode).